aholachek/bundle-wizard/README.md

 [Check out a live demo of this visualization](https://bundle-wizard.surge.sh)

-## Quick start

-`npx bundle-wizard`

-That's it!
-The wizard will walk you through the rest.

-(You can also do the standard `npm install -g bundle-wizard`, and then run `bundle-wizard` if you plan on using the tool often).

 ## Optional command line arguments

 ### `url` (initial argument)

-To skip the first prompt, provide a url as an initial argument:
+To skip the prompt, provide a url as an initial argument:

 `npx bundle-wizard nytimes.com`